UofGAnalytics/build-coursework/readme.md

 rmarkdown --version
 # 1.1.47 or similar
 ```

 ### R packages

 If you have a clean R installation you might have to install some additional packages.
-The required packages are :
+The required packages are:

-- knitr
+- knitr, svglite

 And if you are compiling Python notes:

 - reticulate

+### Python environment

+If you are hoping to run python code inside RMarkdown using this tool, please follow the [python anaconda](docs/python-anaconda/readme.md) guide.

 ## Usage